 There are modest standards of dress and behaviour in parts of Lebanon, particularly at religious sites.

-The Islamic holy month of Ramadan is due to begin between mid-May and mid-June 2018.
+The Islamic holy month of Ramadan will fall between mid-May and mid-June 2018.
 During Ramadan, eating, drinking and smoking between sunrise and sunset is forbidden for Muslims.

 Public displays of affection may cause offence in conservative and religious areas.